 |Quarter||Unemployed people||Labour force||Unemployment rate %||Unemployment rate %||Unemployment rate %||Unemployment rate %|

 Source: Australian Bureau of Statistics, Labour force survey catalogue number 6202.0, and Department of Employment, Small Area Labour Markets.
-Compiled and presented in economy.id by .id the population experts.Please refer to specific data notes for more information
+Compiled and presented in economy.id by .id informed decisions.Please refer to specific data notes for more information